 Focus on what’s strong, not on what’s wrong

-Therapists from The Speech Centre attended the Konfident Kidz Autism Spectrum Disorder (ASD) workshop on the 1st of February 2017, where Ciaran* spoke about his own journey through diagnosis, school & independent living, Stella* shared her experience as an adult diagnosed with ASD and focused on the female presentation of ASD, while Hannah* talked on her experience before and after diagnosis, and also sensory issues.
+Therapists from The Speech Centre attended the Konfident Kidz Autism Spectrum Disorder (ASD) workshop, where Ciaran* spoke about his own journey through diagnosis, school & independent living, Stella* shared her experience as an adult diagnosed with ASD and focused on the female presentation of ASD, while Hannah* talked on her experience before and after diagnosis, and also sensory issues.

 Ciaran identified that despite his high intellectual ability, he experienced high levels of stress in secondary school.
 He emphasised the importance of continuity between teachers in school, and taking a “whole person view” rather than solely assessing a student based on classroom studies.
 An important statistic that Ciaran mentions is that 7/10 people with autism will develop mental health issues.
 With this in mind, Ciaran currently writes articles to increase awareness around dos and don’ts for people with ASD in airports, hotels etc.

 Stella is a member of Cork Women’s Aspergers Group.
 When her 14 year old daughter was diagnosed with ASD, Stella could see many similarities reflected in her own behaviours.
 She reflected on her time in school, when she would mimic the behaviours of her classmates, practice facial expressions in the mirror, and copying the actions of those around her.
 She recalls feelings of exhaustion that were directly related to the effort involved in trying to interact with others, and the difficulty she experienced in understanding figures of speech and other forms of non-literal language.
 Stella acknowledges that receiving her diagnosis meant that these feelings were no longer a mystery to her.